Thai red-shirt heartland backs government despite rice fiasco

 "It's the government's fault.
 The policy is fine, it's the way officials execute it.
 It should be first in, first out.
 They shouldn't leave rice to rot over three years," said Prasert.

-Thailand now sits on stockpiles of 18 million tons, almost double a normal year's exports and nearly half of annual global trade of 38 million tons, and has had little success in offloading its mountains.
+Thailand now sits on stockpiles of 18 million tonnes, almost double a normal year's exports and nearly half of annual global trade of 38 million tonnes, and has had little success in offloading its mountains.
 The government has even resorted to storing rice in airport hangars.

 The anti-corruption agency says it will investigate allegations Yingluck was negligent in her role as head of the National Rice Policy Committee.
 She could eventually face charges and be banned from public office.